“Regarded as one of the most beautiful, friendly, diverse and ‘wild’ countries on the entire African continent.”

-Due to Zambia’s tropical climate, the region can experience heavy rainfall between November and April, making travel to some areas extremely difficult.
+Due to Zambia’s tropical climate, the region can experience heavy rainfall between November and April, making travel to some areas difficult.
 Depending on the location, some camps close down over this period due to flooding and access issues.

-Almost overnight, the area becomes green, lush and full of life and the skies clear to a crisp blue creating the perfect backdrop for photographers.
-Migratory birds appear with full breeding plumage making it a great time for birding enthusiasts also.
+Almost overnight, the area becomes green, lush and full of life, and the skies clear to a crisp blue, creating the perfect backdrop for photographers.
+Migratory birds appear with full breeding plumage, making it an excellent time for birding enthusiasts.

-Rates are more affordable during this low season.
+Extra Tip: Rates are more affordable during this low season.

 Dry season (May to October)

-It is important to consider the season if you want to visit Victoria Falls, as the waterfall is full at the beginning of the dry season but dwindles towards the end until the first rains fall again in November.
+It is essential to consider the season if you want to visit Victoria Falls, as the waterfall is full at the beginning of the dry season but dwindles towards the end until the first rains fall again in November.